LearnOnDemandSystems/docs/guides/idl/idlv3.md

 #### Load Media

-The IDL platform allows lab user to load either virtual floppy disks or ISO files directly from a task, as shown below.
+The IDL (legacy) platform allows lab user to load either virtual floppy disks or ISO files directly from a task, as shown below.

 ![](media/image21.png)